R-process beta-decay neutrino flux from binary neutron star mergers and collapsars: Diffuse neutrino background

 where $E^{\prime}_{\bar\nu_e}$ = (1 + $z$)$E_{\bar\nu_e}$ is the $\bar\nu_e$ energy at redshift $z$ that will be locally observed as energy $E_{\nu}$, $R(z)$ is the occurring rate of the $\bar\nu_e$ sources (BNSMs or collapsars) per comoving volume at $z$, and $dN_{\bar\nu_e}$/$dE_{\bar\nu}$ is the emitted $\bar\nu_e$ number spectrum for a single event.
 In Eq.~\eqref{eq:diffuse_flux}, the factor $dt/dz$ from the standard $\Lambda$CDM cosmological model is given as

 where we have taken $\Omega_m$ = 0.3, $\Omega_{\Lambda}$ = 0.7 and $H_0$ = 70 km s$^{-1}$ Mpc$^{-1}$.

 For the redshift-dependent event rate $R(z)$ of BNSMs, we adopt the result obtained by Ref.~\cite{Santoliquido:2020axb}, which performed studies of the cosmological merger rate density for compact mergers based on a population synthesis model that takes into account the impact of various physical parameters for the common envelope (CE), natal kicks, CCSNe, initial mass function (IMF), metallicity, star formation rate (SFR), and mass transfer efficiency, on different binary compact star merger scenarios.
-As a representative case, we use the derived BNSM merger rate from their model CC15$\alpha$5 (see the red solid curve in Figure 12 of Ref.~\cite{Santoliquido:2020axb})\footnote{This paper found that models using a CE parameter $\alpha_{\rm CE} \geq 2$ (high CE ejection efficiency) and a low natal kick are required to satisfy the local rate determined by the LIGO-Virgo collaboration. }.
-For collapsars, besides as sources of LGRBs whose rates can be inferred, they may also be responsible for the low-luminosity GRBs or even choked GRBs, whose rates are highly uncertain.
-Thus, we adopt a simplified approach by taking the cosmic LGRB rate from Ref.~\cite{Ghirlanda:2022edk} as a lower limit, and assume a large uncertainty that the actual collapsar rate may be as high as a factor of 100 larger than the LGRB rate, to compute the corresponding D$r$NB flux from collapsars.
-We plot these rates along with the SN rates from Ref.~\cite{Horiuchi:2008jz} assuming the Salpeter IMF (see Appendix~\ref{appendix:neutrino_spectra} for details).
+As a representative case, we use the derived BNSM rate from their model CC15$\alpha$5 (see the red solid curve in Figure 12 of Ref.~\cite{Santoliquido:2020axb})\footnote{This paper found that models using a CE parameter $\alpha_{\rm CE} \geq 2$ (high CE ejection efficiency) and a low natal kick are required to satisfy the local rate determined by the LIGO-Virgo collaboration. }.
+For collapsars, besides as sources of LGRBs whose rates can be inferred, they may also be responsible for the low-luminosity GRBs or even choked GRBs, whose rates are highly uncertain and can be higher than that of LGRBs.
+However, it is unlikely that all of them (on average) eject $\sim 1$~$M_\odot$ of $r$-process materials.
+This is because simple estimates suggested that on average $\lesssim 0.3$~$M_\odot$ of $r$-process materials are ejected assuming that LGRBs are the main source for Milky Way's $r$-process inventory~\cite{Siegel:2018zxq}.
+Thus, we take the cosmic LGRB rate from Ref.~\cite{Ghirlanda:2022edk} as the collapsar rate capable of contributing to the D$r$NB.
+We plot all these rates along with the SN rates from Ref.~\cite{Horiuchi:2008jz} assuming the Salpeter IMF (see Appendix~\ref{appendix:neutrino_spectra} for details).
 The adopted BNSM rate peaks at $z\simeq 1.2$ and is generally three orders of magnitude smaller than that of SNe.
 For the collapsar rate, it peaks at a higher redshift around $z\simeq 3$, and can be potentially as large as one-tenth of the SN rate.